 - When is a future renovation/expansion scheduled?

-A future phase 3 expansion has been proposed for the Convention Center and would add approximately 220,150 square feet of exhibit hall space, approximately 101,500 square feet of meeting rooms and approximately 78,470 square feet of ballroom space to the existing facility.
+A future phase 3 expansion has been proposed for the Convention Center adding approximately 225,000 additional square feet of exhibit hall space.
+Approximately 40 more meeting rooms and a third ballroom at 80,000 square feet will be added to the existing facility.

 - Is there free Wi-Fi at the convention center?
 In public areas